Glider (sailplane): Instrumentation and other technical aids

-After the flight the GPS data may be replayed on computer software for analysis and to follow the trace of one or more gliders against a backdrop of a map, an aerial photograph or the airspace.
+After the flight, GPS data may be replayed using computer software for analysis; it may also be used to follow the trace of one or more gliders against a backdrop of a map, an aerial photograph, or the airspace.

 Markings

-So that ground-based observers may identify gliders in flight or in gliding competition, registration marks ("insignias" or "competition numbers" or "contest ID") are displayed in large characters on the underside of a single wing, and also on the fin and rudder.
-Registration marks are assigned by gliding associations such as the US Soaring Society of America, and are unrelated to national registrations issued by entities such as the US Federal Aviation Administration.
+To ensure that ground-based observers may identify gliders in flight or in gliding competition, registration marks ("insignias" or "competition numbers" or "contest ID") are displayed in large characters on the underside of a single wing; they also appear also on the fin and rudder.
+Registration marks are assigned by gliding associations such as the US Soaring Society of America and are unrelated to national registrations issued by entities such as the US Federal Aviation Administration.
 This need for visual ID has somewhat been supplanted by GPS position recording.
-Insignias are useful in two ways: First, they are used in radio communications between gliders, as pilots use their competition number as their call signs.
-Secondly, to easily tell a glider's contest ID when flying in close proximity to one another to alert them of potential dangers.
-For example, during gatherings of multiple gliders within thermals (known as "gaggles"), one pilot might report "Six-Seven-Romeo I am right below you".
+Insignias are useful in two ways: first, they are used in radio communications between gliders, as pilots use their competition number as their call signs.
+Secondly, to easily tell a glider's contest ID when flying near one another to alert them of potential dangers.
+For example, during gatherings of multiple gliders within thermals (known as "gaggles"), one pilot might report, "Six-Seven-Romeo, I am right below you."

 Fibreglass gliders are invariably painted white to minimise their skin temperature in sunlight.
 Fibreglass resin loses strength as its temperature rises into the range achievable in direct sun on a hot day.
-Color is not used except for a few small bright patches on wing tips; these patches (typically orange or red) improving a glider's visibility to pilots while in flight.
+Color is not used except for a few small bright patches on wingtips; these patches (typically orange or red) improve a glider's visibility to other airborne aircraft.
 Such patches are obligatory for mountain flying in France.
 Non-fibreglass gliders made of aluminum or wood are not so subject to deterioration at higher temperatures and are often quite brightly painted.

 Comparison of types

-There is sometimes confusion about gliders/sailplanes, hang gliders and paragliders.
+There is sometimes confusion about gliders/sailplanes, hang gliders, and paragliders.
 In particular, paragliders and hang gliders are both foot-launched.
 The main differences between the types are: